treese/latex-homework/README.md

 in a straightforward problem-solution format.
 Designed to avoid [this mistake](http://tex.stackexchange.com/a/139878/23505).

+This version is slightly modified from the original version by Artem Mavrin.

 Read on for a description of the `homework` class.

 ----